svenvdvoort/scv-tract-image-segmentation/blog_post/blog_post.md

 ![Example MRI slice (left) and corresponding prediction of trained U-Net model prediction (right).
 The network simply crops and slightly deforms the center of the input image and does not perform segmentation.](images/figure3.png)

-Figure 3: Example MRI slice (left) and corresponding prediction of trained U-Net model prediction (right).
-The network simply crops and slightly deforms the center of the input image and does not perform segmentation.

 The network architecture actually used for segmentation is a [Fully Convolutional Network](http://arxiv.org/abs/1605.06211) with a ResNet-50 [ResNet](http://arxiv.org/abs/1512.03385) backend.
 A Fully Convolutional Network uses a successful existing classification architecture but uses convolutional layers rather than fully connected layers as the final layers in the network (see figure 4).
 The Fully Convolutional Network architecture therefore builds on the strengths of the existing classification architecture and adapts it for segmentation.
 The model implementation was loaded from the [PyTorch model hub](https://pytorch.org/hub/pytorch_vision_fcn_resnet101/) without pre-trained weights and three output channels (corresponding to the three classes in the dataset).

 ![An illustration of the Fully Convolutional Network architecture.
 The first layers are similar to a classification model, but the final convolutional layers allow for segmentation rather than classification.
 (Shelhamer, E., Long, J. and Darrell, T., 2022.
 Fully Convolutional Networks for Semantic Segmentation.)](images/figure4.png)

-Figure 4: An illustration of the Fully Convolutional Network architecture.
-The first layers are similar to a classification model, but the final convolutional layers allow for segmentation rather than classification.
-(Shelhamer, E., Long, J. and Darrell, T., 2022.
-Fully Convolutional Networks for Semantic Segmentation.)

 ## Results